 Naples is home to a wide variety of Sharks.
 From Blacktips and Bonnetheads to Bulls and Tigers, these waters are the perfect place to take on the terrors of the sea.
 Smaller Sharks are a huge hit among kids.
 On the other end of the scale, nothing gets the adrenaline pumping like taking on a 12′ Tiger Shark.

-Sharks are around all year in Naples.
-The bigger ones are more active in the summer, especially after dark.
+Shark fishing is a year-round activity in Naples.
+The bigger ones are more present in the summer, especially after dark.
 But if you just want to catch a couple of Bonnetheads with the family, you can reliably do so any time of year.

 You have three main ways to enjoy these waters.
 They vary based on your budget, the fish you want to target, and how many of them you want to catch.
 Here’s a run-down of the pros and cons of each style.

 Boat and Charter Fishing

 Fishing from a boat gives you the greatest flexibility on you trip.
 You can cover more ground, fish better spots, and carry much more equipment than you could fishing on foot.
 It’s also the only way to get at species like Grouper, Cobia and Kingfish.
 Well, almost the only way, but more on that later.

 Renting a fishing boat can be an effective way to explore the local area if you really know your stuff.
 If not, going on a fishing charter makes life a heck of a lot easier.
 Your captain will already know all the best spots and how to work them.
 They’ll provide you with fishing licenses, quality tackle and fresh bait, and will be on hand to help and advise you during your trip.